mcognetta/transskribilo-boto/README.md

 key = <your bot key here>
 ```

+You should then create a role on your server called "aŭttransskribiĝebla".
+Users can opt-in to this role and the bot will automatically transcribe their messages.

 You can then run the bot via just `python3 main.py` after you have installed the dependencies (via `poetry install`).

+### TODOs
+ - Add channel filter to allow for non-Esperanto channels where the bot does not run.
+    - Should be specified in the `bot_config.ini` file.
+ - Allow for custom opt-in role names.
+    - Should be specified in the `bot_config.ini` file.
+ - Make the message cache system better.
+    - Probably just need to do a dictionary keyed by user/channel value being their last message and have a timer set to clear the cache after a set amount of time.